-Why It’s Hard to Smell Your Own Breath
+Why It's Hard to Smell Your Breath

 Why Can We Smell Others' Breath?

 If our brains are so good at ignoring breath, why do we smell it off of other people?
 The answer to that is pretty simple.
 Everyone has a unique brand.
-Even after using the same mouthwash, two people will have distinguishable scents.
-This is because everyone’s biology is unique.
-You have a specific microbiota in your mouth (even after disinfectant mouthwash), and it produces a chemical concoction that produces your own identifiable breath.
+Even after using the same mouthwash, two people will have distinguishable scents because everyone's biology is unique.
+You have a specific microbiota in your mouth (even after disinfectant mouthwash), and it produces a chemical concoction that produces your identifiable breath.
 After washing your mouth, those unique markers are still there — they just combine with whatever good smell you added to the mixture.

 If you're bored, you can test this idea.
 Get two friends to use the same mouthwash and then breathe on you.
 Can you smell a difference?
 It'll be partially drowned by the strong scents they added, but if you pay attention, you can probably tell the two apart.